jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Operation-Guide/Manage-Object/Post-Object-1.md

 Upload Limit

-1. Size Limit: When using the Post object, object cannot exceed 5GB.
+1. Size Limit: When using the Post object, Object cannot exceed 5GB.

    Form data and boundaries (excluding the file content) must not exceed 20 KB.
 2. Naming Limit